sgraf812/push/README.md

 ```

 ### Readonly: A writeproxy example
-The usual OO info hiding stuff: Restrict clients to get access, while internally being able to set stuff.
+The usual OO info hiding stuff: Restrict clients to get access, while internally being able to mutate.
 The implementation demonstrates a possible usage of the writeproxy method.
 ```
 p = push.property "zazoo"
 get = push.readonly p -- proxies writes to error